12 15 As A Percentage

 Advanced Concepts: Percentage Increase/Decrease

-While this article focuses on calculating a percentage from a given fraction, it's important to understand related concepts such as percentage increase and decrease.
-For example, if you started with 12 items and increased the number to 15, the percentage increase would be calculated as follows:
+While this article focuses on calculating a percentage from a given fraction, you'll want to understand related concepts such as percentage increase and decrease.
+Take this: if you started with 12 items and increased the number to 15, the percentage increase would be calculated as follows:

 1. Find the difference: 15 - 12 = 3